AndyDaoud/Projects/README.md

 ![databaseinfo](https://github.com/AndyDaoud/Projects/assets/61570504/4b20b7a0-b556-4e94-ae32-33b72cb52493)

 The project requires an email to be used for sending cases.
-It is suggested a new email account is made on gmail, as the code is currently set up to uses gmail.
+It is suggested a new email account is made on gmail, as the code is currently set up to use gmail.
 Make sure 2-factor authentication is enabled and create an app password.
 Then replace 'APPEMAIL' with the email address and 'APPPASSWORD' with the app password.
 ![newemail](https://github.com/AndyDaoud/Projects/assets/61570504/486027b6-b39a-48f1-aafa-a969fc7ab6d2)